rgwch/ungrad-server/article/readme.md

 ### Summary

-This is an example of an ungrad server module written in JavaScript
+This is an example of an ungrad server module written in JavaScript.
+It maintaints a repository of swiss medical articla data:

+* Swissmedic - collection of all medical articles registered in Switzerland
+* bag - collection of all medical articles payable by the basic health insurance (Spezialitätenliste BAG der durch die Grundversicherung übernommenen Artikel)
+* atc - indication based collection of articles [ATC-Code](https://de.wikipedia.org/wiki/Anatomisch-Therapeutisch-Chemisches_Klassifikationssystem)
+* kompendium - Official textual informations of all medical articles found in 'siwssmedoc'

+The source of the data are public available sites, but the retrieval and processing engine (cli-robot) was created by [epha](https://www.epha.ch/#/view=intro/state=default/)

 ### Preparation

-This Verticle needs cli-robot (c) by epha.
+This Verticle needs cli-robot, original copyright by epha.
 So first

     git clone https://github.com/rgwch/cli-robot.git
     cd cli-robot